Emakia-Project/emakia/README.md

 \***\*Note\*\***: The `data` folder and `.env` file won’t appear in github.
 It will be in your local folder.
 This is not pushed to githhub as it will be in the ignore list (`.gitignore` file).
 If you want to checkin that also, just comment out in `.gitignore` file and add the data folder to github.

-## Thank-You for reading!
-Share your ❤️ by starring this repo! as it encourages me to write more!
 # emakia